call-report/public-docs/docs/about.md

 Documentation on Federal financial regulatory data is fragmented, sometimes out-of-date, and full of jargon and other technical terms.
 The resources on this site are intended to demystify the datasets, facilitate useful analysis of the underlying data, and provide software-based tools to assist the (extraction, translation, and loading) ETL process.

+## Github Repository

+Check out the [`call.report`](https://github.com/call-report) GitHub repo to checkout all code related to this site.

 ## Contact Information

 This site is owned by Civic Objective Solutions LLC, and edited by [Michael Handelman, CFA](https://mikeh.dev).